Addiction is a family disease, and one of the most important steps to take in recovery is setting boundaries.

 Think about the instructions that you are given about oxygen masks on airplanes.
 If cabin pressure changes, masks will drop down from the compartments above; make sure to secure your own mask before helping others.
 You have to take care of yourself in order to effectively help the people you love.
 Living in a constant state of self-sacrifice will lead us to continue repeating unhealthy cycles of behavior.

-You don’t have to wait for your loved one to hit rock bottom or go to treatment before you set boundaries.
+If you’re a family member of a person with an addiction, you don’t have to wait for your loved one to hit rock bottom or go to treatment before you set boundaries.
 Although it may seem counterintuitive, creating boundaries may be the best thing you can do for your loved one.
 It may frustrate them or cause them to be angry at you for a time, but a lack of boundaries is what enables an addict or alcoholic to continue down the same path.

 Boundaries are building blocks

 This is not a quick fix.
 You cannot set a boundary today and expect your loved one to stop drinking or using tomorrow.
 Boundaries are a foundation for a healthy relationship, and they take time and practice.
 Each time we honor our boundaries, we are laying a brick in this foundation, and over time it becomes more sturdy and substantial.